BUTTERNUT SQUASH SALAD WITH PINE NUTS & ARUGULA

 tract, food is your first medicine.
 By eating a healthy diet that’s ideal for your body, you

 experience optimal health.

-Is Butternut Squash Salad with Pine Nuts & Arugula Good for Me?
+Is Butternut Squash Salad with Pine Nuts & Arugula Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Butternut Squash Salad with Pine Nuts & Arugula is a good fit for you.
+You'll learn your body type, and whether Butternut Squash Salad with Pine Nuts & Arugula is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.

 By knowing which characteristics are habitually imbalanced in your body, you will be able to identify and correct imbalances before you get sick.